PetiteSqueaker/odin-recipes/README.md

 # odin-recipes
 I am setting up a recipes website.
-I will be pushing files to github.
-I will also be writing commit messages.
-I am not sure if my website will include actual recipes.
+I practiced putting an image on a website.
+I also practiced using headers, paragraphs, and lists.
+I did not add two additional links to my index page.